-In the event of complaints concerning services delivered by the UZI register, the complaint must be submitted in writing to the UZI register, for the attention of the Applications and Processing department head Registers & Knooppunten 1, stating as reference: 'Complaint'.
-The UZI register will then process the complaint in accordance with the CIBG complaints procedure, as stipulated in chapter 9 of the General Administrative Law Act [Algemene wet bestuursrecht] (Awb).
+In the event of complaints concerning services delivered by the UZI register, the complaint can be submitted in writing to the UZI register via the complaint form on www.cibg.nl or by post, for the attention of the Applications and Processing department head Authenticatie en Gegevensverstrekking, stating as reference: 'Complaint'.
+The UZI register will then process the complaint in accordance with the

+CIBG complaints procedure, as stipulated in chapter 9 of the General Administrative Law Act [Algemene wet bestuursrecht] (Awb).